louthy/language-ext/Major Version Release Notes/Version 5/README.md

 * Traverse / Sequence - generic system using Transducers
 * Make TraverseParallel for Eff
 * Find a way of resolving default implementations for classes now that we're using static interface methods.
+* Test that resources are freed correctly in ResourceT when the result of Run is lazy
+	* `bracket`